-Plan Function Status

-Core Strategy Vision and strategic policies Adopted in April 2009

-Development Management Detailed policies for the Adopted in November 2011

-Plan management of

-development

-Twickenham Area Action Policies and proposals for Adopted in July 2013

-Plan Twickenham

-Joint West London Waste Planning for waste Adopted in July 2015

-Plan

-Saved Unitary Development Saved site-specific Adopted in March 2005

-Plan proposals
+Plan Function Status Core Strategy Vision and strategic policies Adopted in April 2009 Development Management Plan Detailed policies for the management of development Adopted in November 2011 Twickenham Area Action Plan Policies and proposals for Twickenham Adopted in July 2013 Joint West London Waste Plan Planning for waste Adopted in July 2015 Saved Unitary Development Plan Saved site-specific proposals Adopted in March 2005

-- 2.3.2 The Council has commenced the process of reviewing the existing planning policies within the adopted Core Strategy (2009) and Development Management Plan (2011), as well as considering the allocation of key sites for development.
-This report accompanies the formal consultation on the first draft Local Plan (referred to as the 'Pre-Publication' version) from 8 July until 19 August 2016, where there will be an opportunity to comment on the priorities, policies and site allocations. - 2.3.3 The Core Strategy outlines the vision, spatial strategy and includes 20 core planning policies on topics such as climate change, housing, employment and retailing.
+- 2.3.2 The Council commenced the process of reviewing the existing planning policies within the adopted Core Strategy (2009) and Development Management Plan (2011), as well as considering the allocation of key sites for development in 2015/16.
+This report accompanies the second consultation on the Local Plan (referred to as the 'Publication' version) from 4 January until February 2017, where there is an opportunity to comment on the "soundness" of the Plan's planning policies, site allocations and designations. - 2.3.3 The Core Strategy outlines the vision, spatial strategy and includes 20 core planning policies on topics such as climate change, housing, employment and retailing.
 It provides the framework for the development of other Development Plan Documents (DPDs) within the Local Plan to build upon.
-This will be superseded by the emerging Local Plan. - 2.3.4 The Development Management Plan (DMP), adopted in 2011, builds on the objectives and principles of the Core Strategy and includes more detailed policies for the management of development.
-This will be superseded by the emerging Local Plan. - 2.3.5 In 2013, the Council adopted the Area Action Plan for Twickenham Town Centre, which sets out detailed policies and proposals for Twickenham town centre. - 2.3.6 The six West London boroughs (Brent, Ealing, Harrow, Hounslow, Hillingdon and Richmond upon Thames) including the Old Oak and Park Royal Development Corporation, have together prepared the West London Waste Plan.
+This will be superseded by the Local Plan Review. - 2.3.4 The Development Management Plan (DMP), adopted in 2011, builds on the objectives and principles of the Core Strategy and includes more detailed policies for the management of development.
+This will be superseded by the emerging Local Plan. - 2.3.5 In 2013, the Council adopted the Area Action Plan for Twickenham Town Centre, which sets out detailed policies and proposals for Twickenham town centre. - 2.3.6 The six West London boroughs (Brent, Ealing, Harrow, Hounslow, Hillingdon and Richmond upon Thames) including the Old Oak and Park Royal Development Corporation, have together prepared and adopted the West London Waste Plan.
 It sets out a strategy for the sustainable management of waste and also identifies and allocates sites for managing the area's waste over the period up to 2031. - 2.3.7 The saved Unitary Development Plan (UDP) has largely been replaced by the Local Plan (i.e. the Core Strategy and Development Management Plan).
 The only parts of the UDP that remain saved are the Proposal sites and these will be superseded by the allocations in the emerging Local Plan.